RecoderChris/coursera-web-develop/README.md

 ## Coursera-Web-Developer
 This respository is mainly used for my front-end technology learning.
 Just want to use Github to record my way to learn `HTML5`, `CSS3` and `Javascript`, etc. The whole project is based on an course on `Cousera.org`: [HTML,CSS and Javascirpt for Web Developers](https://www.coursera.org/learn/html-css-javascript-for-web-developers/), taught by Mr.Yaakov Chaikin in JohnHopskin University.
-I will upload all my course code in the Github, and by the way, it will train me in using `Git` to record my code.
-Well, let's have a try in web development!
+I will upload all my course code in the Github.

 ## About the course on Coursera.org